mainsail-crew/docs/docs/mainsailos/supported-sbcs/orange-pi-4-lts.md

 | Interface | Device Path   | Overlay  | TX Pin      | RX Pin      |
 |-----------|---------------|----------|-------------|-------------|
 | UART4     | `/dev/ttyS4`  | `uart4`  | GPIO1_A7    | GPIO1_B0    |

+!!! warning "SPI1 No Longer Available"
+    After switching to UART4, the SPI1 bus will no longer be available.
+Accelerometers that use SPI (e.g., ADXL345) will not work until you switch back to the `spi-spidev` overlay.

 !!! info "Debug UART"
     The Orange Pi 4 LTS has a dedicated 3-pin debug UART header (GND, RX, TX) next to the 26-pin GPIO header.
 This is